Regulation: Taking Control of the Cannabis Market

 - Youth education about the risks of underage cannabis use.

-- Taxation of the cannabis trade to fund research, education, substance abuse treatment and community reinvestment.
+- Taxation of the cannabis trade — excluding purchases made with a clinician’s valid medical recommendation — to fund research, education and community reinvestment.

-- Protection of individual cultivation rights and small businesses in a competitive cannabis industry.
+- Protection of small businesses in a competitive cannabis industry.

 - Diversity in all aspects of the cannabis industry, rebuilding communities most affected by cannabis prohibition.